ctmann/Federal.Budget/README.md

 *Inconsistent Data*
 * FY2003-FY2007 Have no column headers
 * Span of years may be different for each type
+* Outlays begin in FY1962; Budget authority begins in 1976

 ## Repository File Structure
 * **Code** folder contains R scripts (currently, only a single cleaning file).